bulk-billed, obligation-free breast implant checks in Brisbane

-Implant rupture can occur for numerous reasons, but often any rupture or leak remains contained and undetected in the tissue surrounding the breast implant.
+Breast implant rupture can occur for numerous reasons, but often any rupture or leak remains contained and undetected in the tissue surrounding the breast implant.
 Occasionally this tissue becomes irritated resulting in pain, discomfort, swelling, changes in breast shape and/or size, or palpable lumps.

-When an implant loses its internal support and your skin is not able to hold the implant properly in place it can begin to sink towards the lower part of the breast area.
+When a breast implant loses its internal support and your skin is not able to hold the implant properly in place it can begin to sink towards the lower part of the breast area.
 There is generally a larger distance between your nipple and inframammary fold, the bottom of your breast tissue may seem to bulge slightly downward, or your nipples may appear as if they are pointing more upwards than forwards.

 Breast implant rippling can cause noticeable ripples on the outside and underside of the breasts.
 This is more common in saline breast implants or women with naturally smaller breasts where there is less breast tissue to cover the implant.
 For women who have implants placed over the muscle rippling can be more common also.

-There are also numerous other complications that patients may face including unexplained firmness or swelling or unexpected changes in the shape, size or feel of the breasts well after a patient has fully recovered post-operatively.
+There are also numerous other breast implant complications that patients may face including unexplained firmness or swelling or unexpected changes in the shape, size or feel of the breasts well after a patient has fully recovered post-operatively.

-BRAS is designed for women who are generally at least 12 months post breast augmentation and underwent initial surgery for aesthetic reasons.
+BRAS is designed for women who are generally at least 12 months post-breast augmentation and underwent initial surgery for aesthetic reasons.
 BRAS is NOT designed to provide breast cancer checks and is NOT suitable for any person who has undergone breast reconstruction surgery for diagnosed breast cancer or prophylactic reasons.

 The appointment will take approximately 30 minutes.